Surallah

-Surallah, officially the Municipality of Surallah (Hiligaynon: Banwa sang Surallah; Inged nu Surallah, Jawi: ايڠايد نو سور الله), is a 1st class municipality in the province of South Cotabato, Philippines.
+Surallah, officially the Municipality of Surallah (Hiligaynon: Banwa sang Surallah; Inged nu Surallah, Jawi: ايڠد نو سورالله), is a municipality in the province of South Cotabato, Philippines.
 According to the 2020 census, it has a population of 89,340 people.

 History

 The Municipality of Surallah was created by virtue of Republic Act 3420 on June 18, 1961, as later amended by RA 3664 on June 22, 1963.
 Its history is generally reckoned with the influx of settlers coming from their abilities under the settlements Programs of NLSA; RPC-NDC; NARRA and LASEDECO.

 Surallah started as 6th Class Municipality with 26 barrios and a population of 26,162 settling in a vast land area of 97,000 hectares.
 The rapid growth of its cluster barrios made the support of the new town.
 The creation of the Municipality of T’boli in 1964 making six (6) barrios integrated in thus, reducing the total land area to 31,200 hectares.
 Subsequently, three (3) Barangays were created from their mother barangay; hence, the municipality has 23 officials barangay.

 Lately, the booming tourism industry in the south made to be the primary factor of the birth of the new Municipality of Lake Sebu in 1982, causing the reduction of the total land area and population of Surallah from 31,200 to 31,110 hectares and from 52,703 to 42,467 respectively.
 The separation of Lake Sebu into Municipality made another reduction in the number of barangay from 23 to 17.

 The influential leadership of the municipality triggered the tremendous growth development from a small span of years from its creation up to 1990.
 First, the administration of the Jose T. Sison who served the Municipality from 1963 to 1978 until the election for regional representatives caused Mayor Jose T. Sison to become the Assemblyman of Region XI.
 Former barrio treasurer of Libertad, Federico Magalona, Jr. was appointed to assume the office until the Local Election of January 31, 1980.
 The concluded poll gave the mayoralty seat to Conrado P. Haguisan to serve from seat Lorenzo Delmo until November 21, 1987, who vacated the post to run in the January 18, 1988 election.
 From December 1, 1987, to January 31, 1988, former OIC Councilor Fransisco Sodusta served as OIC Mayor.
 The election in January 1988 gave back the local leadership to former Assemblyman Jose T. Sison as Municipal Mayor of Surallah who served for three terms until May 1998.
 The race for Local leadership in May election proved to be competitive among aspirants who had eventually won by Romulo O. Solivio.
 The new leadership brought necessary changes in the administration more specific on a gradual shift from traditional type to a more conventional way of governance by re-inventing new techniques thru dynamic participative approaches.